amolpskamble/android-utilities/SharedPreferences Helper Utility/ReadME.md

 # How to use?

-Initialise the utility before use as follows
+Initialise the utility before using as follows
 ```sh
 PreferenceHelper.init(getApplicationContext());
 ```